b-mazur/asaf/README.md

 ### Features:

-- calculation of the macrostate probability distribution (MPC) from the transition probabilities
+- calculation of the macrostate probability distribution (MPD) from the transition probabilities
 - interpolation of the transition probabilities
 - calculation of the adsorption isotherm from the MPD
 - calculation of the free energy from the MPD